-If your child is on the autism spectrum, getting a diagnosis can be a positive thing.
+If your child is on the autism spectrum, getting a diagnosis, and a better understanding of their needs, can be a positive thing.
 Screening tests are available but should not be seen as an alternative to proper assessment and diagnosis.

 Here, you can find information about autism, referrals, what you can expect to happen during the assessment, and how to complain if you aren't happy about any aspect of the process.
 You can also find out about support you can get after your child’s diagnosis.